hireclix/cvs-career-site/README.md

 ### Lity, OwlCarousel, & RoyalSlider

 These are all third-party css and javascript plugins to add dynamic elements to certain pages like carousels and lightboxes.
+It is recommended to not make edits to these files but instead override styles in the custom-page_styles.css file.

 ### Need help?